Pool Care Guide

 Vacuum dead algae to waste

 Once the water shifts from green to grey or cloudy, dead algae has settled to the floor.
-Vacuum to waste — not through the filter.
-Fine dead particles pass through most filter media and return through the jets within hours.
-If a brown or yellowish layer reappears within 48 hours, it signals live mustard algae, not new growth.
+Vacuum to waste — not through the filter — since fine dead particles pass through most filter media and return through the jets within hours.
+A vacuum cannot kill live algae or pull it off walls, so vacuuming without shocking first only moves live cells around.
+For cartridge setups without a waste option, vacuum on filter mode and clean the cartridge immediately.

 Step06